AndyObtiva/glimmer-dsl-swt/README.md

 #### Hello, Radio Group!

-This sample demonstrates the use of a `radio_group` in Glimmer, which is a terser way of representing multiple radio buttons by relying on data-binding to automatically spawn the `radio` widgets based on available options on the model.
+This sample demonstrates the use of a `radio_group` in Glimmer, which provides terser syntax for representing multiple radio buttons by relying on data-binding to automatically spawn the `radio` widgets based on available options on the model.

 Code: